Code-Institute-Submissions/milestone-project-1-done-london/TESTING.md

 4. Repeat steps performed to confirm footer responsiveness and funtionality on Home page.

-5. Review and confirm responsiveness and funtionality on different browsers.
+5. Review and confirm responsiveness and functionality on different browsers.

-6. Review and confirm responsiveness and funtionality on tablet and mobile devices.
+6. Review and confirm responsiveness and functionality on tablet and mobile devices.

 #### About Page: